 I always hear people talking about Utah and it’s Big 5 National Parks.
 I personally have been to all 5 of Utah’s National Parks and love each one of them but I am more surprised that we don’t talk more about California and how it is blessed with nine spectacular National Parks!
 Kings Canyon is no exception as it shares the Sierra Nevada Mountain Range with two other National Parks; Sequoia and Yosemite.

 This region makes for an ideal place to see some of the best scenery in the Western United States!
-There’s Massive mountains, trees so large you just have to see to believe and some of the most impressive waterfalls anywhere.
+There’s massive mountains, trees so large you just have to see them to believe they are real and some of the most impressive waterfalls anywhere.
 Here is my list of things to do at Kings Canyon National Park.

 Things to do Kings Canyon National Park

 Like Sequoia National Park, Kings Canyon is known for its massive Sequoia Tree Groves!
 A trip to Kings Canyon would not be complete without taking the General Grant Tree Trail.

 This 1/3-mile paved loop trail starts off with several massive Sequoia Trees at the parking lot.
 You will pass the Centennial Stump, a 24-foot diameter Sequoia Tree that was cut in 1875 and had a 16-foot section sent to the Philadelphia Centennial Exhibition of 1876 with only the outer shell being exhibited.

 Eastern people refused to believe this was from a single tree and called it the “California Hoax”.
 The highlight of this trail is the General Grant Tree.
 The General Grant Tree was named after Ulysses S Grant, Union Army General, and the 18th.
 President of the United States.